PRACTICE AREA

 Some unethical companies deliberately misclassify their employees in order to save money.
 If your employer has misclassified you as an “exempt” employee or an independent contractor, you could be missing out on higher pay and better benefits.

 The law defines specific conditions for classifying people as exempt or non-exempt employees or independent contractors.
-California especially has strong workplace protections for workers who classify as employees.
+San Diego especially has strong workplace protections for workers who are classified as employees.
 If you suspect that you’ve been misclassified by your employer, you have the right to fight to get the compensation you legally deserve.

 The legal team at Harlan Hillier DiGiacco fights every day for the rights of workers to get their full pay.
-Call our San Diego office today at (619) 330-5120 for a free consultation of your case.
-Our attorneys work on a contingency fee basis so you don’t pay us until we recover your wages for you.
+Call our San Diego office today at (619) 330-5120 or contact us online for a free consultation of your case.
+Our attorneys work on a contingency fee basis, so you don’t pay us until we recover your wages for you.

 Benefits and Protections of Employees

 Both state and federal laws offer legal protections and rights for employees.
-While federal laws establish a baseline across the whole country, California has additional laws that make it the most worker-friendly state out of them all.
-This includes protecting undocumented workers.
+While federal laws establish a baseline across the whole country, California has additional laws that make it one of the most worker-friendly states.
+For example, these laws enforced in San Diego and elsewhere in California help to protect undocumented workers, stop age discrimination, prohibit sexual harassment, and more.

 Exempt employees and independent contractors miss out on many of these benefits and protections.
 But the law has rules for who counts as an employee.
 If your employer has misclassified you, you could have a legal claim for proper compensation.